MSc/Postgraduate Diploma Science Communication

 You are guided throughout this course by the following core staff:

-In addition, the team has been fortunate in attracting a very talented range of specialist speakers from the UK and internationally, who provide their perspectives as guest lecturers on modules.
+In addition, the team has been fortunate in attracting a talented range of specialist speakers from the UK and internationally, who provide their perspectives as guest lecturers on modules.

 Careers / Further study

-Science communication skills are in high demand in a wide range of sectors and industries, such as journalism, public relations, science centres and museums, science education, professional consultancy and Research Council/learned institutions.
+Science communication skills are in high demand in a wide range of sectors and industries, such as journalism, public relations, science centres and museums, science education, policy, professional consultancy and Research Council/learned institutions.

 To help you achieve your career goals we offer the following opportunities: